apennathur/arunpennathur/teaching.md

 permalink: /teaching/
 ---

-At the University of Iowa, I presently teach Research Methods in Human Factors Engineering, Engineering Problem Solving, Ergonomics, and Discrete Event Simulation.
+At the University of Iowa, I presently teach Research Methods in Human Factors Engineering, Engineering Problem Solving, Ergonomics, and Digital Systems Simulation.
 Please see the table below for a comprehensive list of the classes I have taught in the past.

 | Course                            | UG/Grad | Cr.
 Hrs. | Where  | When                            |
 | --------------------------------- | ------- | -------- | ------ | ------------------------------- |